ef-johnson/Ray-Tracing-Many-Spheres/README.md

 1)	Download the "MCRT_example" folder, containing the source code and the directory structure
 2)	Place a text file in the “pos” directory with the xyz positions of the particle centers (often found with DEM, but an example pos file is given)
 3)	Place a “home_id” text file in the “pos” directory, specifying which particles will be the home (emitting) particles (again, an initial example is given)
-4)	Open a terminal in the main RayTracingManySpheres folder
+4)	Open a terminal in the MCRT_example folder
 5)	Issue a command to compile the code: mpicxx -std=c++11 MCRT_1.6.cpp -o MCRT_1.6
-6)	Run the executable: mpirun -np 4 PW_MCRT_1.6 (here, 4 is the number of processors specified)
+6)	Run the executable: mpirun -np 4 MCRT_1.6 (here, 4 is the number of processors specified)
 7)	Answer the questions for the simulation parameters: number of photons to send per emitting particle, the total number of particles, the absorptivity, and the radius

 The outputs are text files giving: